 MA, Child and Adolescent Development

-Our MA in Child and Adolescent Development (ChAD) is designed for students who are passionate about early childhood through emerging adulthood, social/emotional development, cognitive/language development, and more, and prepares our graduates for a wide range of career paths, including
+Our MA in Child and Adolescent Development (ChAD) is designed for students who are passionate about studying development, from early childhood through emerging adulthood.
+The degree prepares graduates for a wide range of career paths, including:

-If you have any questions about our MA program, email our Program Coordinator, Dr. Danielle Mead-Nytko at email@example.com.
+If you have any questions about our MA program, email our Graduate Program Coordinator, Dr. Danielle Mead at email@example.com.

 - Program Overview